akmonengine/noisy/README.md

 Noisy is a Go tool to generate textures and heightmaps with noises algorithm (up to 3 dimensions).
 This is useful for procedural generation, for example in game development.
-Using Perlin Noise (https://mrl.cs.nyu.edu/~perlin/noise/), it allows to combine different textures (sources) using operators (e.g. add, multiply, clamps).
+Using Perlin Noise (https://mrl.cs.nyu.edu/~perlin/noise/), it allows to combine different sources (perlin noise, ridged multifractal) using operators (e.g. add, multiply, clamps).

 ## Basic Usage
 ### Sources